karthikkm007/android_vendor_havoc/FEATURES.md

 - Headphones icon switch
 - Hide Magisk Manager / SuperSU from Settings, if it is uninstalled
 - Installed Apps: show link to Google Playstore
-- Integrated OTA-Update App in Aicp Extras
+- Integrated OTA-Update App in Havoc Extras
 - Launch music player when headset is connected
 - Lockscreen Shortcuts
 - Membar in recents (default and in SlimRecents)